 After using the product, at just 5.4 pounds, we found that the NuWave PIC can travel with you wherever you need.
 And as long as you have access to a standard U.S. electrical outlet, you can cook and warm food for just about any occasion, whether at home or on the go.

 So how did the NuWave PIC hold up?
-As it turns out, we found that the portable cooktop could be very useful in some circumstances, while being much less useful in others.
+As it turns out, we found that portable cooktop could be very useful in some circumstances, while being much less useful in others.
 However, we’ll need to cover some important information in order to explain our findings, so let’s dig in shall we?

 Induction Cooking Versus Stovetop Cooking

 First, what in the world is induction cooking?
-According to this article, “Induction cooking heats a cooking vessel by electrical induction, instead of by thermal conduction from a flame, or an electrical heating element.”
+According to Wikipedia, “Induction cooking heats a cooking vessel by electrical induction, instead of by thermal conduction from a flame, or an electrical heating element.”
 In the instance of the NuWave PIC, this is accomplished using an internal series of copper coils that generate a magnetic field within your pots and pans.
 In turn, this magnetic field causes invisible molecules to begin vibrating rapidly, thereby creating heat, which causes the magnetic part of cookware to heat the food.
 In layman’s terms, traditional stovetop cooking heats the contents of your pots and pans, while induction heats your pots and pans directly, which is then transferred to your food.